-Info 1 has a code violation in the framing bit (F bit) whereas INFO 3 has none.
+INFO 1 has a code violation in the framing bit (F bit) with respect to the last received bit whereas INFO 3 has none.
 Upon the receipt of 2 frames without a code violation in the F bit, the OCTAT-P enters the activated state and outputs INFO 4.
 The line is now activated; the OCTAT-P sends INFO 4 to the remote, the remote sends INFO 3 to the OCTAT-P.